 Looking for what to do in Bend, Oregon?
 The Old Mill District mixes your love of shopping, dining, and the outdoors into one spectacular place.
 Riverside restaurants, trails, shops and shows...
 Bend is here!

 For nearly a century, timber production was the unchallenged king in Bend, most of it taking place in the Old Mill District.
 Hardy men used axes, crosscut saws, horses, and "high-wheel" rigs to cut down huge Ponderosa pines in the surrounding forests.
 The first of the big mills, operated by the Shevlin-Hixon Co., opened in March 1916.

 A month later a rival company, Brooks-Scanlon, began operations at its "Mill A" complex on the other side of the river.
 In 1922 Brooks-Scanlon established a new, bigger mill complex upstream from Mill A. This "Mill B" site makes up the largest portion of the Old Mill District.
 At their peak, the Brooks-Scanlon and Shevlin-Hixon operations were two of the largest pine sawmills in the world, running around the clock and employing more than 2,000 workers each.

 In 1950, facing dwindling timber supplies, Shevlin-Hixon sold its interests to Brooks-Scanlon.
 Brooks-Scanlon's Mill A closed in 1983 and was in a state of near ruin before being restored in the early 1990s.
 The old brick powerhouse buildings and their three towering smokestacks still stand, silently testifying to the district's colorful past.

 Sales & Specials

 Check out our weekly sales & dining specials happening in the Old Mill District

-From Late Summer through Holiday Events, find out what's happening in the Old Mill District
+From Fall through Holiday Events, find out what's happening in the Old Mill District

 Good at any store, restaurant, gallery or theater.
 They make the perfect gift any time of the year!